bojand/ghz/www/docs/options.md

 ### `--stream-call-duration`

 Maximum stream call duration.
 For client streaming and bidi calls, we'll send messages until this duration expires.

+For server streaming calls we will receive message until the duration has expired.
+Note that in streaming calls the cancellation will result in call cancelled error.

 Example: `500ms`.

 ### `--stream-call-count`

-The maximum number of sends the client will perform in a streaming call before closing the stream and ending the call.
+The maximum number of message sends or receives the client will perform in a streaming call before closing the stream and ending the call.
+For client and bidi streaming calls this dictates the number of messages we will send.

 If the data array contains more elements than the count, only data up to the number specified will be used.

 If the data array contains fewer elements than the count specified, all the data will be iterated over repeatedly until count limit is reached.

+For server streaming calls we will receive message until the specified count is reached.
+Note that in streaming calls the cancellation will result in call cancelled error.

 Examples: